pulp-platform/mempool/README.md

 Otherwise, if new Xpulpimg instructions have been implemented in Snitch, but the Xpulpimg extension in the compiler does not support them yet, you must be sure to use Xpulpimg instructions only in an `asm volatile` construct within your C/C++ application, and set `XPULPIMG=0`.
 This will work as long as Xpulpimg is a subset of Xpulpv2.

-If `XPULPIMG` is not forced while launching `make`, the default value, configured in `config/config.mk`, will be used.
-Note that such parameter in the configuration file also defines whether the Xpulpimg extension is enabled or not in the RTL of the Snitch core.
+If `XPULPIMG` is not forced while launching `make`, it will be defaulted to the `xpulpimg` value configured in `config/config.mk`.
+Note that such parameter in the configuration file also defines whether the Xpulpimg extension is enabled or not in the RTL of the Snitch core, and whether such Xpulpimg functionalities have to be tested or not by the `riscv-tests` unit tests.

 ### Unit tests